Stripe vs PayPal vs Paddle: Fee Breakdown (2026)

 |---|---|

-| Selling digital products/SaaS to global customers, solo founder, no tax infrastructure | Paddle or Lemon Squeezy — MoR eliminates tax compliance entirely |
+| Selling digital products/SaaS globally, no tax infrastructure | Paddle or Lemon Squeezy.
+MoR eliminates tax compliance entirely. |

-| US-focused sales, USD-only, want maximum control | Stripe — lowest domestic fees, full ownership of billing relationship |
+| US-focused, USD-only, want full control | Stripe.
+Lowest domestic fees, you own the billing relationship. |

-| Need PayPal as a payment option (marketplace, eBay, freelance platforms) | PayPal — often used as secondary processor alongside Stripe rather than primary |
+| Need PayPal as a checkout option | PayPal.
+Better as a secondary processor alongside Stripe than as primary. |

-| Building SaaS with complex billing (usage-based, enterprise, custom pricing) | Stripe — most flexible billing API |
+| Complex billing (usage-based, enterprise, custom pricing) | Stripe.
+Most flexible billing API by a wide margin. |

-| Cash flow sensitive, need daily payouts | Stripe — daily rolling payouts vs Paddle's monthly schedule |
+| Cash flow sensitive, need daily payouts | Stripe.
+Daily rolling payouts vs Paddle's monthly schedule. |

-| Want to avoid US bank account requirement entirely | Paddle — pays out to any country directly |
+| Want to skip the US bank account requirement | Paddle.
+Pays out to any country directly. |

-| Planning to sell the business or raise funding | Stripe — investors and acquirers prefer you to own the billing relationship |
+| Planning to sell the business or raise funding | Stripe.
+Investors and acquirers want you to own the billing relationship. |

 What the payment processor does not solve

-- Form 5472 filing — Every foreign-owned single-member LLC is required to file annually with the IRS, regardless of payment processor. $25,000 penalty for non-filing.
+- Form 5472 -- every foreign-owned single-member LLC files annually with the IRS. $25,000 penalty for non-filing.

 Frequently asked questions